 It is not compulsory to be a member of any trade body to submit your work to building control.
 I carry out all inspection and testing using my own branded electrical condition report forms.
 I specialise in domestic electrical installation and Domestic Electrical Condition Reports.
 I use NICEIC registered sub contractors for all the electrical work that requires submission to building control.
 If I completely rewire a property then I will submit the work directly to Worcestershire Building Control or use an NICEIC electrician to complete the whole project.
-When you read Part P of the building regulations it states that you can use a third party electrician who can certify your work, this is the route I have decided to use for the next few years.
 The regulations are changing quickly at the moment, five years ago you needed to submit most of the work in a domestic property to building control.
 This changed and the majority of electrical work does not need to be submitted now.

 Can I carry out electrical maintenance on my own home as long as I do not wire a new circuit.
 Can I add a fuse spur in a bedroom and add a socket to a ring main ?

 Download Part P and take a look.
 Extending an existing circuit and adding a socket is aloud (you do not have to submit the work to building control).
 But remember qualified electricians are also following BS7671/ 18th Edition of the wiring regulations and not just Part P. We would complete a minor electrical works certificate and use a calibrated test instrument (that could cost you £500) to test the completed circuit.
 Part P does not cover this side of things and is not even 10% of what electricans are doing.
 The load on the circuit needs to be calculated.
 The earthing and main bonding needs to be up to date before work starts.
 A residual current device needs to be installed on the sockets circuit…..etc.